 If you need a buttermilk replacement, add 1 teaspoon of apple cider vinegar per 250ml (1 cup) of soya milk, stir with a fork, and leave to curdle for a few minutes.

 And what about the fat content?
 Well, if you’ve explored vegan baking at all, you will probably have discovered that a lot of recipes use oil over solid fat like vegan margarine.

 Oil and fat

 Baking recipes usually need one form of fat or the other – solid (butter or margarine) or liquid (oil).
-Again they act to bind, and also add moisture and depth of flavour.
+Again they act to bind, and also add moisture and depth of flavor.

-Generally, an oil that can withstand high temperatures – and is light in flavour – is most suitable in baking.
-So rapeseed (canola) oil is the one I frequently bake with (and regarding the ‘scare stories’ about canola – I’m not convinced.
-I like this article on Snopes).
+Generally, an oil that can withstand high temperatures – and is light in flavor – is most suitable in baking.
+So rapeseed (canola) oil is the one I frequently bake with.

 But because it is so healthy, I do also use melted coconut oil a lot.
 And I because it is solid at room temperature, I find this is a good oil to use when the original recipe asks for a solid fat (it’s often hard to interchange a solid fat for a liquid one in a recipe).

 Although I do so occasionally, I’m less keen to use vegan margarine as it is so highly processed it strikes me as very unhealthy.
 However, if the fat in a recipe is serving a ‘taste role’ also (like in shortbread), definitely use vegan margarine, not oil.

 A touch of sweetness